anantankita/Pixel-Art/README.md

 cd pixel-art-creator
 open index.html
 ```
-Or simply open the `index.html` file in a browser.
+Or open the `index.html` file in a browser.

 #### **5. Technologies Used**
 - HTML5